selimslab/selimslab.github.io/_NOTES/skills/how-to-gain-wealth.md

 ---

-There is no skill called “business.”
+There is no skill called "business.”
 Avoid business magazines and business classes.

 Study microeconomics, game theory, psychology, persuasion, ethics, mathematics, and computers.